 Are you tired of Thanksgiving being lost between Halloween and Christmas?
 I was!

-We wanted something more for our family and our homeschool for November.
+My husband and I desired something more for our family and our homeschool for November.
 We wanted to Thanksgiving to have its due.
 Thanksgiving had been instituted as a national day of fasting and prayer, giving God thanks for our bounteous blessings.
 Even in lean years and time of great trials, we all have much to be thankful for.
 We have been through much trial and tribulation in our own lives, as most of you, dear reader.
 Remember, God bids us in the Good Book,"In everything give thanks, for this is the will of God in Jesus Christ concerning you."
 I Thessalonians 5:18.

 We chose for our family to spend the month of November giving thanks to God.
 My oldest daughter and I set out to create a family devotional to help celebrate Thanksgiving every day of November.
 We had already used a Christ Centered Christmas devotional for over two decades.
-So, we let the Christmas Devotional we had created, inspire us in the creation of one for Thanksgiving.
+So, we let the Christmas Devotional we had created inspire us in the creation of one for Thanksgiving.
 We chose for our Thanksgiving devotional to be centered on classic expressions of gratitude and wanted the devotional to be active in our families' lives.
 So, in 2015 we created this Classic Thanksgiving Devotional.

 There are plenty of poems expressing a humorous part of Thanksgiving and about turkeys that got away.
 However, we wanted to look more at cultivating hearts of gratitude.
 We wanted to do as the Pilgrims had done and help our families look pass the vicissitudes and difficulties of life and really focus on the blessings we receive, both great and small.
 The Pilgrims had lost so much that first year, yet they still gathered together and offered up thanks to God.
 Can we, who have been so blessed, even in our difficulties, do no less?
 We reached into stories and traditions of the past, because we felt they reflected more gratitude.